3 Tips to Stay Running and Prevent Running Injuries

 Recovery is another aspect of training that is often forgotten.

-Sleep is time which allows your body to regenerate and recover from the days activities.
+Sleep is time that allows your body to regenerate and recover from the day's activities.

 Adults secrete growth hormones during deep sleep and a lack of sleep alters your protein synthesis, immune system function, inflammation response and muscle recovery which can all increase running injury risk.

-Its not just sleep though, nutrition is an important aspect of recovery.
+It's not just sleep through, nutrition is an important aspect of recovery.

-There are many more aspects to recovery that I haven't covered but I consider sleep and nutrition to be most important.
+There are many more aspects to recovery 5 Minute warm up that I haven't covered but I consider sleep and nutrition to be most important.

 This list summarises the key things to remember to prevent a running injury